efabless/foss-asic-tools/README.md

 Enter the directory of this repository on your computer, and use one of the methods described in the section **Quick Launch for Designers** to start up and run a Docker container based on our image.
 The easiest way is probably to use the **VNC** mode.

 If you do this the first time, or we have pushed an updated image to DockerHub, this can take a while since the image is pulled (loaded) automatically from DockerHub.
 Since this image is ca. 4GB, this takes time, depending on your internet speed.
+Please note that this compressed image will be extracted on your drive, so please provide at least **20GB of free drive space**.
+If, after a while, the consumed space gets larger, this is maybe due to unused images piling up.
+In this case, delete old ones; please consult the internet for instructions on operating Docker.

 If you know what you are doing and want full root access without a graphical interface, please use `./start_shell.sh`.